-Noise loggers were setup at two affected receivers viz.
-34 Dent Street, Botany and 59 Jennings Street, Matraville.
+Noise loggers were setup at the two selected residential receivers, 34 Dent Street, Botany and 59 Jennings Street, Matraville, from 20 July 2015 to 02 August 2015.

 In the INP, the background noise level is termed the Rating Background Level (RBL).
 The methodologies used to determine the long-term RBL and $L{Aeq}$ noise levels are from Tables 3.1 and 3.2 of the INP.
-The RBL and $L{Aeq}$ noise levels for the day, evening and night-time periods at each monitoring location are summarised below.
+The RBL and $L{Aeq}$ noise levels for the Day, Evening and Night-time periods at each monitoring location are summarised below.
 The survey details and noise level results for the entire survey period are summarised in Appendix B.